SModelS/smodelsv3-paper/scan/README.md

 * [configParserWrapper.py](./configParserWrapper.py): Auxiliar code for parsing through elements in [parameters file](./scan_parameters_2mdm.ini);
 * [getSLHA.py](./getSLHA.py): script to obtain SLHA files with production cross-section without running MG5;
 * [default_banner.txt](./default_banner.txt): text file in SLHA format used as template for SLHA files creation;
-* [mg5_scan.pcl]: Pickle file containing the two mediatiors production cross-sections used as data points for interpolation in [getSLHA.py](./getSLHA.py);
+* [mg5_scan.pcl](./mg5_scan.pcl): Pickle file containing the two mediatiors production cross-sections used as data points for interpolation in [getSLHA.py](./getSLHA.py), that way, the SLHA files can be generated for any mediator mass within a selected range;
+* [data.tar.gz](./data.tar.gz) compressed folder containing .pcl files used for plots and also slha files used as input for SModelS.

 Here one finds all files necessary to obtain SLHA files for the 2MDM model, including the cross-section for production of both mediators.
 The SLHA files can be generated using the [createSLHA.py](./createSLHA.py) script, or using MadGraph5 (MG5) via the script [runScanMG5.py](./MG5_scan/runScanMG5.py).
 The former option is the fastest one, since no MG5 run is needed to be perfomed, however, in both cases the installation of MG5 is required.